Mujsterr/student-to-software-engineer/docs/3-maximizing-university-experience/3-core-course-takeaways.md

 ## Operating Systems Course

-This course usually focusses on the fundamentals of how operating systems work, including process management, memory management, file systems, and concurrency.
+This course usually focuses on the fundamentals of how operating systems work, including process management, memory management, file systems, and concurrency.

 Do you need to be a linux kernel developer to be a good software engineer?
 No.